rikhuijzer/GenTex.jl/README.md

 - avoid JavaScript on the client-side, and
 - allow full LaTeX capabilities (for example, the `tikz` package).

+The project uses manually defined caching since `Memoize.jl` wasn't working.
+The benefit of the manual cache is that the cache is available even for fresh Julia instances.

 ## Usage
 Clone the repository to `~.julia/dev` and start the Julia REPL via `julia`.